Dr. Curtis L. Ivery

 Dennis Archer Jr. was appointed to the Wayne County Airport Authority Board by Governor Gretchen Whitmer.
 His term on the Airport Authority Board expires on October 1, 2026.

-Michael Ajami is the Principal Attorney and Owner of Ajami Law, PLC.
+Michael Ajami is the Secretary of the Wayne County Airport Authority Board.
+Michael is the Principal Attorney and Owner of Ajami Law, PLC.
 He also serves as a Special Assistant Attorney General in Michigan’s Solicitor General Division, where he is a member of the Flint Water Prosecution Team.

 Prior to his current positions, Ajami worked with the Wayne County Circuit Court as a judicial intern.
 He also interned with the Wayne County Prosecutors Office, where he reviewed police brutality cases and offered recommendations based on his findings.